Definition of six in English:

 - Before play begins, the players look at their cards and if they have any sixes, they give them to the player who has that suit as trumps.

-- British informal Utterly surprise or overcome someone.[Alluding to the highest-scoring hit in cricket]Example sentences
+- British informal Utterly surprise or overcome someone: this business has knocked her for six[With allusion to a forceful hit that scores six runs in cricket]More example sentences

 - I am very angry if they put a ban on my business, it will knock me for six.